src-d/reading-club/.github/ISSUE_TEMPLATE/next-paper-candidates-template.md

 ---
 name: Next paper candidates template
 about: Template to use to create the next paper candidates issue.
-title: Next paper candidates: [Date of the session, format: 1 Jan]
+title: "Next paper candidates: [Date of the session, format: 1 Jan]"
 labels: "next paper candidates"
 ---